iszczesniak/cpp/memory/index.md

 some C++ functionality (like the constructor elision) depends on a call convention.

-A regular C++ programmer doesn't have to know such details, but mentioning them is worthwhile to understand that C++ is a part of computer systems that evolve.
+A regular C++ programmer maybe doesn't have to know such details, but knowing them is worthwhile not only to use C++ better, but also to understand that C++ is a part of computer systems that evolve.
 In that evolotion, C++ must be binary compatible with C (so that C++ can call C functions, most notably of the operating system), yet capable to implement new C++ functionality (like the constructor elision).

 There are many call conventions that depend mostly on the processor capabilities.
 Typically, a call convention requires that the caller